akheron/jansson/doc/apiref.rst

 ``JSON_INDENT(n)``
    Pretty-print the result, using newlines between array and object items, and indenting with *n* spaces.
-The valid range for *n* is between 0 and 32, other values result in an undefined output.
+The valid range for *n* is between 0 and 31 (inclusive), other values result in an undefined output.
 If ``JSON_INDENT`` is not used or *n* is 0, no newlines are inserted between array and object items.

 ``JSON_COMPACT``
    This flag enables a compact representation, i.e. sets the separator